Orientation and Convocation

 Ring and Rose Ceremony

 The ring and rose ceremony is a special event held in the spring semester to acknowledge the 'half way mark' of a students MHC career.
 Sophomores who ordered class rings receive them this night and the class celebrates each other with a semi-formal presentations and a dessert reception.
 All Sophomores are invited to attend.
+(This is a student only event).

 The junior class traditionally stages its own show to entertain the College, usually during the last weekend in February.
 Over the years returning alumnae have been known to sing, even twenty to thirty years after the event, the songs from their show.
 The closing night is junior/senior night, generally followed by a party for the two classes.